wittawatj/lyx2web/README.md

-If `\postmeta{..}` is unspecified, the text specified in `\section{...}` will be used as the slug (after normalizing and removing unsuitable characters).
-Today's date will be used for the date.
-Tags will be set to empty.
+If `\postmeta{..}` is unspecified, the text specified in `\section{...}` will be used as the slug (after normalizing and removing unsuitable characters), today's date will be used for the date, and tags will be set to empty.

 ## Limitations